ZoePlayoust/flashcards-starter/README.md

 This app aim to create flipable flashcards, with content on both sides.
 You can store those flashcards by topic.

 ## Technologies
-I used html, css, react, redux
+I used HTML, CSS, React, Redux

 ## To Run

-Download or clone the repository run `npm install` in the project root
+- Download or clone the repository
+- Run `npm install` in the project root
-Run `npm start` in the project root and the app will be available on port 3000.
+- Run `npm start` in the project root and the app will be available on `port 3000`.

 ## State